it516dev/week2-html-css-project/SECURITY.md

 }
 ```

-If a user is not authenticated, they are redirected to the sign-in page instead of accessing protected data.
-This prevents unauthorized users from viewing sensitive information submitted through the contact form and mitigates the risk of Broken Access Control.
+If no authenticated session is present, the user is redirected to the sign-in page.
+This ensures that only authenticated users can access protected resources and prevents unauthorized access to sensitive data submitted through the contact form.
+This mitigation reduces the risk of broken access control and session-based access bypass attacks.

 ---

 ## OWASP A03:2021 – Injection

-The application uses **Prisma ORM** to communicate with the PostgreSQL database instead of constructing SQL queries manually.
-New contact messages are stored using:
+The application uses **Prisma ORM** for all database operations with PostgreSQL, eliminating the need for manual SQL query construction.
+Contact form submissions are stored using Prisma’s safe query builder:

 ```ts
 await prisma.message.create({